openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 -   Name: friendly name of the Backend.
 -   Type: Type of the Backend.
 Currently the only supported type as Backend is Open vStorage Backend.
+-   Domain: The domain to which the backend belongs (f.e. datacenter in case of local backend).
 -   Status: Status of the Backend.
 This is indicated by a color.
     -   Green: Everything is ok.
     -   Orange: Issues have been reported which require your attention.